SCB Europe Section focuses on the conservation of biodiversity in Europe and the EU.

 - To advocate for biological diversity and willingly offer and promote the role of scientific review in assessment of conservation strategies.

 - To develop, promote and facilitate networks of communication and collaboration among Society members, and other researchers, managers, government agencies and non-governmental organizations in Europe and throughout the world.

-SCB-Europe benefits from the help of a coordinator hired part-time thanks to the success of our congresses.
+SCB-Europe benefits from the help of a coordinator, Edina Mozes, hired part-time thanks to the success of our congresses.